For 3 registrations from the same entity, a standard 10% discount will apply. For over 4 registrations please contact us.

-The advent of e-money licenses has been seized upon by a number of fast-growing Fintechs who aim to disrupt existing retail and commercial financial service providers, and in particular banks, in the same way the internet has challenged many ‘bricks-and-mortar’ retailers.
+The advent of e-money licenses has been seized upon by a number of fast-growing Fintechs, who aim to disrupt existing retail and commercial financial service providers, and in particular banks, in the same way the internet has challenged many ‘bricks-and-mortar’ retailers.

 By the end of the course participants will understand:

 The course describes the various Fintech areas and also includes a number of case studies of current Fintechs.
-With each the aim is to facilitate discussion of the various attributes of the different offerings in order to assess how significant they may be.
+With each the aim is to facilitate discussion on the various attributes of the different offerings in order to assess how significant they may be.

 This programme may be approved for up to 5 CPD units in Financial Regulation.
 Eligibility criteria and CPD Units are verified directly by your association, regulator or other bodies which you hold membership.